Illinois Compiled Statutes

 Controlled Substances Act, or the Methamphetamine Control and Community Protection Act within 5 years

 subsequent to a discharge and dismissal under this Section, the discharge and

 dismissal under this Section shall be admissible in the sentencing proceeding

 for that conviction

 as a factor in aggravation.

 (j) Notwithstanding subsection (a), before a person is sentenced to probation under this Section, the court may refer the person to the drug court established in that judicial circuit pursuant to Section 15 of the Drug Court Treatment Act.
 The drug court team shall evaluate the person's likelihood of successfully completing a sentence of probation under this Section and shall report the results of its evaluation to the court.
-If the drug court team finds that the person suffers from a substance abuse problem that makes him or her substantially unlikely to successfully complete a sentence of probation under this Section, then the drug court shall set forth its findings in the form of a written order, and the person shall not be sentenced to probation under this Section, but may be considered for the drug court program.
+If the drug court team finds that the person suffers from a substance abuse problem that makes him or her substantially unlikely to successfully complete a sentence of probation under this Section, then the drug court shall set forth its findings in the form of a written order, and the person shall not be sentenced to probation under this Section, but shall be considered for the drug court program.

 (Source: P.A.
 99-480, eff.
 9-9-15; 100-3, eff.
 1-1-18; 100-575, eff.
 1-8-18.)